Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Save Data Settings

 CONT.
-You’re probably going to be taking a lot of photos and changing memory cards at some point during your travels.
-Setting this to Continuous will keep a sequential file numbering system even after you change memory cards.
-This helps with organization, rather than having the file number reset to 0000 after changing a memory card.
+You’ll probably be taking many photos and changing memory cards at some point during your travels.
+Setting this to Continuous will keep a sequential file numbering system even after you switch memory cards.
+This helps with organization, rather than resetting the file number to 0000 after changing a memory card.

 Card Slot Setting

 As desired.
-If you have a camera with multiple card slots, you have the option of duplicating everything to two cards (BACKUP), RAW on one card and JPEG on another (RAW/JPEG), or just recording everything sequentially from one card to another when the first one is full (SEQUENTIAL).
+If you have a camera with multiple card slots, you have the option of duplicating everything to two cards (BACKUP), RAW on one card and JPEG on another (RAW/JPEG or SEPARATE), or just recording everything sequentially from one card to another when the first one is full (SEQUENTIAL).
 I’ll do SEQUENTIAL unless I’m doing commissioned work, in which case I’ll use BACKUP.

 Author/Copyright Set.
 Make sure your name is recorded in the file’s metadata!
 It’s helpful to be able to prove ownership when your photos are poached.

 Bluetooth ON.
 This is a very low-power draw connection.
-You won’t use it all the time, but it’s fine to leave it on.
+You won’t use it all the time, but it’s OK to leave it on.

 Auto Image Transfer